erickmerchant/vanilla-kit/README.md

 `$`

 Alternatively you can use the `$` export.
-You can pass it an element, or a string to pass to `document.querySelector`, and it will wrap it in the same fluent interface of any constructed element.
+You can pass it multiple elements, and it will wrap each in the same fluent interface of any constructed element.
+It returns a proxy that will call the fluent methods on each element you passed in.
+It's not possible to pass dollar wrapped elements to append or map.

 ```javascript
 $(target).append(div().text("I'm a div"));